 After the tour, a fish and chip supper on the shore or quay side can be had – reminiscing about the times you had together on or by the sea with your loved one.
 Singing a Sea Shanty may be a tad too far, but it is also an idea if you feel the urge.

-Not everyone is a sports fanatic, into sports, good at sports or even is interest in sports.
+Not everyone is a sports fanatic, into sports, good at sports or even interested in sports.
 However, this event can be different and appealing.

-This is not professional or to Olympic standard sports.
-It is for fun, the memory and getting everyone together for a short time.
+This idea is not to play to professional or Olympic standards.
+It is for fun, the memory, and getting everyone together for a short time.

 Rope everyone you can think of into it – making up jobs if need be; half-time refreshments supervisor, caterer (cutting the oranges into quarters for the half time players), Programme attendants (from a simple one-sheet list of the players to… as fancy and as ornate as you would like).
 Commentator, kit organizer to even organizing the bar at the end of the game.

-Purchase a star in the deceased’s name.
+Purchase a star in the passed-away person's name.
 There are a number of companies that sell this service – choose a constellation and receive a certificate of the name of the star as well as a space chart for its location.

 Links for you to check-out and see which is the best for you (there are more companies, this is just a random selection and not endorsed):